CHIN 7005 - Advanced Translation: Chinese to English

 If you miss a mock test for legitimate reasons, you must apply for ‘extension of deadline’ through the MACA procedures.
 Both hard copy and electronic dictionaries are allowed in the tests.
 Using phones and tablets is prohibited.
 You must not use any online dictionaries or search engines (including Google) when during the exam time.
 The papers will be marked strictly in accordance with NAATI standards.

-There will be a final test in NAATI Format at the end of the semester.
-The test will be conducted in the format of NAATI certification test for certified translators.
-The entire test takes 3.5 hours.
-Students will be required to translate two passages of approximately 250 words and revise a passage of approximately 250 words.
+There will be a written exam in NAATI Format at the end of the semester.
+The exam will be conducted in the format of NAATI certification test for certified translators.
+The entire exam takes 3.5 hours.
+The students will be required to translate two passages of approximately 250 words and revise a passage of approximately 250 words.
 Both paper and electronic dictionaries are allowed.The dictionaries must be clean and without notes of any kind.
 Electronic dictionaries must not have wi-fi or WAP features.
 Other electronic devices are not allowed.